TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 And for cyclic inheritance, you get an error for every class definition in the cycle.

 Interaction between names and types give rise to more complex cases.
-Unresolved references cause an error, but also cascade into the surrounding expression or statement, because the reference is untyped.
+Unresolved references cause an error, but also cascade into the surrounding expression or statement, because the reference is untyped, resulting in 2 errors in total.
-In addition, unresolved method references create an additional error because the arguments cannot be checked.
+In addition, unresolved method references create an additional error because the arguments cannot be checked, resulting in 3 errors in total.
-For assignments, when the left hand side is unresolved, there is an unresolved error and an additional error because the right hand side cannot be checked.
+For assignments, when the left hand side is unresolved, there is an unresolved error and an additional error because the right hand side cannot be checked, resulting in 2 errors in total.

 Literal, unary, and binary expressions do not cascade errors, because their type is always known.